innolitics/rdm/README.md

 This directory contains a `Makefile` and a few directories.

-- Regulatory documents templates are in the `documents` directory
-- Base templates are stored in the `templates` directory
+- Regulatory documents templates are in the `documents` directory; by default these documents inherit from templates that are stored in the `rdm` package, thus, when you upgrade your `rdm` version your base templates may change.
 - Data files are stored in the `data` directory; data stored in these data files are available when rendering the markdown templates.
+- Images are stored in the `images` directory
+- Temporarily generated files are stored in `tmp`
+- The final compiled release documents (both markdown and pdf) are stored in the `release` directory

 We are using the [Jinja templating language](http://jinja.pocoo.org/docs/latest/templates/).